MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     ![A screenshot of a computer Description automatically generated](./Images/Lab03/L03_image035.png)

-Great job, you have created a new Calculation model.
-In this Calculation model you have utilized factor mappings, an important differentiator for Microsoft Cloud for Sustainability.
+Great job, you have helped Alex create a new Calculation model to calculate carbon emissions for purchased electricity based on the contractual instrument type.
+This will be used in Exercise 3.
+In this Calculation model you utilized factor mappings, an important differentiator for Microsoft Cloud for Sustainability.
 Factor mappings allow the Calculation models to be more dynamic by mapping reference data to emission factors, allowing you to have one model that can calculate for multiple emission factors.

 Calculation models are the instruction sets that are used by Microsoft Cloud for Sustainability to calculate emissions.
 There are several calculation models that are included with Microsoft Cloud for Sustainability based on EPA calculations.
 Sometimes these included models may not match your unique customer needs and you will need to create new models to provide custom calculations, be sure to review some of the included models to see other types of complex calculation models. **Please continue to the next task.**

 ### Task 2: Create Electric Vehicle Miles Driven Model